Hebberley Shield: Origins

 The concept of an inter‑university rowing championship in New Zealand emerged in 1927, sparked when the Brooker brothers (rowing for Victoria and Waitematā clubs) discussed aboard the TSS Tamahine the idea of an inter-college eight after attending regatta in Picton.
-Within just four weeks they organised a match between Auckland and Victoria universities in an eight-oar event held over Easter Saturday, effectively launching university competition in the New Zealand rowing scene.
+Within just four weeks they organised a match between Auckland and Victoria universities in an four-oar event held over Easter Saturday, effectively launching university competition in the New Zealand rowing scene.

 Over the ensuing two years, inter‑university rowing gradually formalised into part of the New Zealand University Games, with regattas staged at venues including Auckland, Lyttelton and Otago harbours.
 To elevate the profile of the competition, the Hebberley Shield was commissioned and carved in 1928.

-The first official race for the Hebberley Shield took place in 1929, marking the inaugural Men's Championship Eight event at the New Zealand University Rowing Championships.
+The first inter-university eight-oar race took place on Easter Saturday in 1928.
+It was a match between Victoria University and Auckland University.
+In 1929 the race was formally incorporated into the New Zealand University Games and designated as the "Men’s Championship Eight" event.
 This event immediately became the centerpiece of the university rowing competition, with crews representing major universities vying for the prestigious prize.